MathSEE-Modeling-Week/Modeling-Week/README.md

 Conversely, in inverse problems, the input parameter values are unknown, but an observed outcome is available.
 The task here is to identify the input values that best explain the observed outcome.
 When used as input values for a model, those values should lead to an output close to the known observation.

-The following exercises will lead you through differnt mathematical models and methods so solve them.
+The following exercises will lead you through differnt mathematical models and methods to solve them.
 You can follow the exercises below and at any point start working on your own projects.
 The exercises include mathematically modeled problems like the Heat Conduction Model and the 3 Body Problem.
-For the Uncertainty Quantification methods, you can find examples for calssic Monte Carlo (MC), Quasi Monte Carlo (QMC), and Markov Chain Monte Carlo (MCMC).
+For the Uncertainty Quantification methods, you can find examples for classic Monte Carlo (MC), Quasi Monte Carlo (QMC), and Markov Chain Monte Carlo (MCMC).
 When moving forward with the exercises we will introduce UM-Bridge.
 You can check out the [UM-Bridge Documentation](https://um-bridge-benchmarks.readthedocs.io/en/docs/index.html) and follow the Quickstart Guide and/or the Tutorial to get familiar with UM-Bridge.
 The example solutions are all written in Python so we strongly suggest using Python as well, if you prefer another language make sure it is supported by UM-Bridge.